MeeFoundation/docs/src/Use_cases.md

 ### Privacy-respecting personal data management

-Shifts control to the user.
 Allows the user to exercise their data rights promised in privacy regulations: the right to access, correction and deletion.
+Note: further user data protections are provided by the HIL that the app/site provider must agree to.

 ### Zero-party data